Back to Info

 Frequently Asked Questions

-What is the maximum amount I can sue for in Bullock County?
+What is the maximum amount I can sue for in Alabama small claims court?

 How much does it cost to file a small claims case?

-What happens if I win but the defendant doesn’t pay?
+What happens if the defendant does not appear in court?

 READY TO TAKE ACTION?